OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/index.md

 {menuselection}`Scene --> Universe --> Nearby Surveys`

-Nearby Surveys describe the neighborhood around the Milky Way Galaxy.
+{menuselection}`Nearby Surveys` describe the neighborhood around the Milky Way Galaxy.
 Here, we have a better idea of what's out there (hint: galaxies) and the structures formed by those galaxies.

 The galaxy surveys here are generally more complete, and they cover most of the sky.
-Beyond the Nearby Surveys, galaxy surveys tend to be less complete and cover less area on the night sky.
+Beyond these nearby surveys, galaxy surveys tend to be less complete and cover less area on the night sky.

 :::{figure} local_universe.png